michaelmusick/InteractiveInstallation_CC_Demo/Syllabus.md

 ## Books & Supplies

 There are no required texts that you must purchase for this course.
-All readings will be available to you through web links, the CC library access to journal databases, or the class slack channel.
+All readings will be available to you through web links, the CC library access to journal databases, or the class Slack channel.

 ### Other Supplies

 You will need access to a computer capable of running modern sound processing languages, digital audio workstations (DAWs), and a development environment.
-This computer should also be capable of real-time audio processing through analog inputs and outputs (i.e. using an audio interface).
+This computer should also be capable of real-time audio processing through analog inputs and outputs (i.e., using an audio interface).
 Please leverage CC resources whenever necessary.

 Additionally, you will be expected to produce projects throughout the course.
 This may require minimal financial investments in materials from you.
 I will work to keep these to a minimum, and to utilize departmental/institutional resources when possible.